-Authoring style may affect the performance of the questions—the technical performance in the form of response times and bandwidth usage.
+Authoring style may affect the server performance of the questions—the technical performance in the form of response times and bandwidth usage.
 Of course, one could say many things about the pedagogical performance of questions, but that is something that this document skips.

 When we are talking about affecting the performance, in most cases, the effects are linear; adding more inputs means that we need to process more inputs, and the time used grows accordingly.
 The bits that matter are the non-linear ones, e.g. unknown execution lengths or filling the buffers with unused data might simply push things over some limit and increase the processing time unexpectedly.

 While not everyone uses them and not everyone needs to use them, they do improve performance and allow caching to work.
 They also allow one to visually inspect the randomised parameters and thus help detect wildly differing difficulty levels.

 If you are running on a truly large scale or if your servers cannot keep up, always look at deployed variants first.